UMAprotocol/UMIPs/price-identifier-template.md

 # Data Specifications

 *How should voters access the data necessary to calculate the value of this price identifier?
-What specific markets should be referenced?*
+What specific markets or data sources should be referenced?*

-*If proposing multiple price identifiers, please add markets for each.*
+*If proposing multiple price identifiers, please add markets or other data sources for each.*

 -----------------------------------------
 - Price identifier name: **First Price ID Name**
 - Markets & Pairs: **Markets & Pairs** - *Example: Binance ETH/USDT, Coinbase Pro ETH/USD.
 This might not apply to all price identifiers*
-- Example price providers: **Provider to use** - *Cryptowatch, TraderMade, Quandl, the Graph*
+- Example data providers: **Provider to use** - *Cryptowatch, TraderMade, Quandl, the Graph*
 - Cost to use: **Explanation or link to provider pricing plan**
-- Real-time price update frequency: **Frequency** - *60 seconds*
+- Real-time data update frequency: **Frequency** - *60 seconds*
-- Historical price update frequency: **Frequency** - *5 minutes*
+- Historical data update frequency: **Frequency** - *5 minutes*

 # Price Feed Implementation